 House owners and gardeners around the world use hedge trimmers to maintain hedges beautifully straight and clipped.
 Some also use trimmers to turn potentially dull shrubs into fantastical characters like lions and even the sights of the contemporary world.
 Notwithstanding its simplicity and flexibility, a wrong decision will cost the consumer a hand or even a lifespan.
 That’s why it’s necessary to obey a few basic rules to ensure healthy trimming and snipping.

-Making sure you read and appreciate the Trimmer Guide, as well as certain brochures and labels that include notices and directions.
+Make sure you read and appreciate the Trimmer Guide, as well as certain brochures and labels that include notices and directions.
 The user manual will include anything you need to know about the hedge trimmer: technological requirements, functional procedures, alarms and health measures, and contact details for the supplier.

 Never work with a hedge trimmer in the vicinity of other individuals, including kids.
 It’s the same with dogs and other species.
 You may expose yourself and others to risk.
 Try to ensure there is a space of at least 50 to 80 feet for both you and the closest human.
 Don’t offer the trimmer as a toy to anybody.

 Wear security equipment and shoes before charging the machine.
-Standard security equipment includes secure face mask or sunglasses, ear guards, non-slip operating shoes, steel-toed boots, long trousers, and a breather.
+Standard security equipment includes a secure face mask or sunglasses, ear guards, non-slip operating shoes, steel-toed boots, long trousers, and a breather.
 Do not wear loose clothes or some other object that could be stuck in the process.
 Tie your hair back and it’s going to be out of the way.

 Test the hedge trimmer for obvious indicators of dampness or harm prior to turning it on.
 Fix or remove parts as necessary.